Police Directory

 Planning, Research and Support

-Oversees all major crime investigations, specialized investigative units, task forces, and special operations for the department.
-This office also oversees city safety and security, Victim Services, and the Denver Crime Laboratory.
+Oversees all district patrol stations, major crime investigations, specialized investigative units, task forces, special operations, and community engagement for the department.

 Division Chief Rick Kyle